TsTsvetkoff/my_docker_calc/README.md

 # Python Socket Programming with Docker

 This project demonstrates how to use Python's socket programming capabilities to create a server-client architecture, where the server can handle multiple clients.
 The server and clients are each run in their own Docker containers.
-The server is a simple calculator that can perform addition operations of two positive numbers.
+The server is a simple calculator that can perform addition operations of two positive numbers up to 100.
 The clients can connect to the server and send requests to perform these operations.

 ## Project Structure